South Korean president lashes Japan over wartime use of 'comfort women'

-SEOUL (Reuters) - South Korean President Moon Jae-in described Japan’s wartime use of “comfort women” as a “crime against humanity” on Thursday in some of his strongest comments yet, sparking an immediate protest from his key ally in containing North Korea.
+SEOUL (Reuters) - South Korean President Moon Jae-in described Japan’s wartime use of“comfort women” as a“crime against humanity” on Thursday in some of his strongest comments yet, sparking an immediate protest from his key ally in containing North Korea.

 Moon said during a speech marking a national holiday commemorating Korean resistance to Japanese occupation - his first since taking office last year - that Japan was in no position to declare the emotionally charged issue settled.